 Using Liquibase with Snowflake

 Snowflake enables data storage, processing, and analytic solutions and runs on the cloud infrastructure.
-Snowflake is a software-as-a-service (SaaS) offering:
+Snowflake is a software-as-a-service (SaaS) that offers:

-- There is no hardware (virtual or physical) to select, install, configure, or manage.
+- No hardware (virtual or physical) to select, install, configure, or manage.

-- There is virtually no software to install, configure, or manage.
+- Virtually no software to install, configure, or manage.

-- Ongoing maintenance, management, upgrades, and tuning are handled by Snowflake.
+- Ongoing maintenance, management, upgrades, and tuning handled by Snowflake.

 For more information, see the Snowflake documentation page.